South Korea to send K-pop singers to Pyongyang in late March

 SEOUL (Reuters) - A group of South Korea’s K-pop singers will visit Pyongyang from March 31, the South said on Tuesday, a reciprocal visit after North Korea sent performers to the Pyeongchang Winter Olympics.

-The South Koreans, numbering roughly 160, will visit North Korea until April 3, the South’s Ministry of Unification said in a statement.
+The South Koreans, numbering about 160, will visit North Korea until April 3, the South’s Ministry of Unification said in a statement, for the first such performances in more than a decade.

-K-pop girl group Red Velvet and music industry veterans Cho Yong-pil and Lee Sun-hee will be among the group, the ministry said, after the neighbors’ delegations held talks on the performances at the truce border village of Panmunjom.
+The group will include K-pop girl group Red Velvet and music industry veterans Cho Yong-pil and Lee Sun-hee, the ministry said, after talks on the performances between the neighbors’ delegations at the truce border village of Panmunjom.

+Cho was the last South Korean singer to perform in the North, at a concert in Pyongyang in 2005.

+“While we’re on the stage, I believe it will be difficult to portray personal feelings towards denuclearization,” said singer and record producer Yoon Sang, who led the South’s delegation at Tuesday’s talks.

+“Our first task will be to instill the same awe in North Korean audiences as we do our South Korean ones and make sure nothing is awkward,” he told a media briefing.

+Further negotiations, such as deciding the songs to be performed, would be done in written form, he added.

-The visitors will hold two shows in Pyongyang, one at the East Pyongyang Grand Theatre and the other at the Ryukyung Chung Ju Yung Gymnasium.
+The visitors will hold two shows in Pyongyang, one at the East Pyongyang Grand Theatre, which was the backdrop to a landmark performance by the New York Philharmonic in 2008.

-The East Pyongyang Grand Theatre was the backdrop to a landmark performance by the New York Philharmonic in 2008, while the latter spot was a joint project between the North and South, named after Hyundai Group founder Chung Ju-yung.
+The other show will be held at the Ryukyung Chung Ju Yung Gymnasium, which was a joint project between North and South, named after Hyundai Group founder Chung Ju-yung.

 Officials will visit the North from March 22 to 24 to inspect the sites and ensure they can accommodate the singers, the ministry added.